kant/android-mvp/README.md

 ### 1. Provide a DependencyGraphProvider

 Let your Application-class extend MVPApplication would be the easiest way of providing a DependencyGraphProvider.
-If you cannot do this for some reason let your application class implement DependencyGraphProvider.
+If you cannot do this for some reason let your Application class implement the interface DependencyGraphProvider.

 ```
     /**